What is the Tax Rebate Under Section 87A of Income Tax Act?

 Are HUFs and firms eligible to claim a tax rebate under Section 87A?

-No, only individuals who are residents of India can claim tax rebates under Section 87A.
+No, only individual taxpayers can claim tax rebates under Section 87A.

 Is Section 87A applicable under both old and new tax regimes?